 - Do not cut live branches or trees for firewood.

-- The maximum use of a cabin is 7 days in a 30 day period, unless you have written permission from the superintendent.
+- The maximum use of a cabin per person is 7 nights in a 30 day period, unless you have written permission from the superintendent.

-There are four cabins that require reservations.
-Reservations can be made up to six months in advance.
 We recommend that you submit reservation requests at least two weeks in advance of your desired dates.
-Cabins are very popular during the months of July and August so plan early if you want to reserve during that time.
-We try to respond quickly to cabin requests but we may not be able to fulfill a request that is submitted within 24 hours of your desired date.
-So request cabins early, especially if you'd like one over a holiday weekend.
+Cabins are very popular during the months of May through September so plan early if you want to reserve during that time.
+We may not be able to fulfill a request that is submitted within 48 hours of your desired date.
+Request cabins early, especially over a holiday weekend.

 Viking Lodge Cabin